section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

 ![changing color template](changing-color-template.png "changing color template")

 >Use [coolors.co](https://coolors.co/) to generate color templates for more visually appealing sites.

 ### Conclusion
-In the article, the reader learned the folllowing:
+In the article, the reader learned the following:
 - Creating a web structure for a notification
 - Formatting the webpage
 - Adding a notification trigger event
 - Adding a notification to the webpage
 - Changing the type of notifications
 - Changing the colors of the site according to the templates created.